Francis Rynd: Personal life and family

 Francis married Elizabeth Alley, daughter of Alderman John Alley who served as Lord Mayor of Dublin, and had three sons and daughters.
 Rynd named one of his sons Philip Crampton Rynd after his mentor Sir Philip Crampton.

 Rynd's half brother, Goodlatte Rynd, Esquire was killed at the Battle of Salamanca in 1812.
 Francis Rynd's niece by Goodlatte and Lady Harriet Jane Brown, née Temple, Lady Maria Rynd, married Pedro José Domingo de Guerra in 1840, then Bolivia's Consul at Paris.
 Maria moved to South America and went on to become First Lady of Bolivia in 1879.
 Her grandson, Jose Gutierrez Guerra, was president of Bolivia between 1917 and 1920.

 Rynd's nephew James Alexander Porterfield Rynd was an Irish chess master and barrister.

+Death

-Rynd died in Dublin in 1861 at the age of 60, after suffering a heart attack.
+Rynd died in Clontarf, Dublin on 19 July 1861 at the age of 60.